r-grandorder/tri-hermes/en/pages/Remnants/shimosa.md

 **???:**

-I find myself in the presence of a beautiful swordsman accompanied by a child, a baby, and a young{(M) man /(F) woman} dressed in strange clothing.
+I find myself in the presence of a beautiful swordsman accompanied by a child, a baby, and a young[♂ man /♀ woman] dressed in strange clothing.

 **???:**